-Many people believe that the occupants can protect themselves with their hands in a minor collision, this is false.
+Many people believe that they could protect themselves with their hands in case of a collision, this is completely untrue!

-Fig. 9 A driver not wearing a seat belt is thrown forward violently.
+Fig. 8 A driver not wearing a seat belt is thrown forward violently

-Fig. 10 The unbelted rear passenger is thrown forward violently, hitting the driver wearing a seat
+Fig. 9 The unbelted rear passenger is thrown forward violently, hitting the driver wearing a seat helt

 Even at low speeds the forces acting on the body in a collision are so great that it is not possible to brace oneself with one's hands.
-In a frontal collision, unbelted passengers are thrown forward and will make violent contact with the steering wheel, dashboard, windscreen or whatever else is in the way \Rightarrow fig. 9.
+In a frontal collision, unbelted passengers are thrown forward and will make violent contact with the steering wheel, dashboard, windscreen or whatever else is in the way \Rightarrow fig. 8.